There is no direct bus operating at Varanasi Lal Bahadur Shastri Airport.

 The bus ticket costs around INR 30 and the whole trip takes around 90 minutes.

-You should consider this option only if you are super tight on budget.
+You should consider this option only if you are really tight on budget.
 The buses are extremely crowded and uncomfortable.

 There are no metros or trains connecting Varanasi Lal Bahadur Shastri Airport (VNS) to Varanasi city center.

 Taxi is the only option to get directly to the city center.
 There is a pre-paid taxi counter right next to the baggage claim area where you can book a taxi.

 The trip to Varanasi center takes around an hour and the cost is approximately INR 700.